tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

 </div>

 As you can see, the minimal mistakes theme is really excellent.
-It helps us to have a mordern blog with the very awesome features:
+It helps us to have a modern blog with the very awesome features:
-- Paginations, next page, previous page
+- Pagination, next page, previous page
 - Menu of header in each post
 - Custom type header of post with image, video, overlay image
 - Group articles by categories and tags, category archives, tag archives
-- Feature share article to twiter, facebook, linkedin
+- Feature share article to Twitter, Facebook, Linkedin
 - Show the related articles in the last of post
 - Highlight syntax
 - Search engine
-- Reponsive
+- Responsive
 - And so much more ...

-I realy love this theme.
+I really love this theme.
 Thank again for [Michael](https://mademistakes.com/).

 So, the last thing we need to do in this article is **navigation**.